pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 Please also consult [{{page.num}}\_mentors](/lab/{{page.num}}_mentors/) page for instructions on what mentors and TAs should do to prepare for this lab,  support students as it unfolds, and provide feedback and grades afterwards.)

-# Preparation
+# Step 0: Preparation (ideally, completed before lab)

-Before you come to lab, please watch at least the first two of these videos.
-If possible, watch all three, but at least the first two:
+As I asked you in my Piazza message, before you come to lab, if at all possible, please watch at least the first two of these videos.

+Watch all three if you have time, but at least please watch the first two:

 * Part 1 (12:12) (Planning): <https://youtu.be/IsuIZaqnIuU>
 * Part 2 (10:15) (Using a Github Project Kanban Board): <https://youtu.be/8U0FezxxMGU>